 - 1/4 cup all-purpose flour

 - 2 1/2 cups nonfat milk

 - 1/4 teaspoon ground nutmeg

 - 1/2 cup plain full-fat Greek yogurt do not use fat free or it may curdle

 - 1 cup freshly grated sharp white cheddar cheese

 FOR THE BREADCRUMB TOPPING:

 - 3 tablespoons extra virgin olive oil

-- Combine the bread crumbs and olive oil in a small bowl and sprinkle over the top of the pasta.
-Cover the dish with foil, then bake for 10 minutes covered, then uncover and bake 10 additional minutes, until the crumbs are golden and the pasta is hot and bubbly.
-If necessary, turn your broiler to high to finishing browning the crumbs, watching them carefully so that they do not burn.
+- Combine the breadcrumbs and olive oil in a small bowl and sprinkle over the top of the pasta.
+Cover the dish with foil, then bake for 10 minutes covered.
+Uncover and bake 10 additional minutes, until the crumbs are golden and the pasta is hot and bubbly.
+If desired, turn your broiler to high to finish browning the crumbs, watching them carefully so that they do not burn.
 Remove baked pasta from the oven, sprinkle with remaining sage, and serve.

 Join today and start saving your favorite recipes